a11ywatch/kayle/README.md

 The `kayle` function also expects a field called `browserExtension` with the option set to `true`.
 Currently the extension handling is experimental reason for the name.

-## Rust Runner

-We are building a rust based runner called [kayle_innate](./kayle_innate/) that can port to wasm that will take the audits into the nanoseconds - low milliseconds zone.

 ## Extend Runner

-Extending a runner can be done with the following.
+Extending a runner and adding new rules can be done with the following at runtime.

 ```ts
 import { extendRunner, kayle } from "kayle"